 We are a bank holding company incorporated in the state of Delaware and headquartered in Honolulu, Hawaii.
-As of December 31, 2015, we had \$19.4 billion of assets, \$10.7 billion of gross loans, \$16.1 billion of deposits and \$2.7 billion of stockholder's equity and generated \$213.8 million of net income for the year ended December 31, 2015.
+As of March 31, 2016, we had \$19.1 billion of assets, \$11.0 billion of gross loans, \$16.1 billion of deposits and \$2.5 billion of stockholder's equity.
+Net income was \$65.5 million for the three months ended March 31, 2016, an increase of \$11.4 million or 21% compared to the same period in 2015.
+Net income was \$213.8 million for the year ended December 31, 2015, a decrease of \$2.9 million or 1% compared to the year ended December 31, 2014.

 Our wholly-owned bank subsidiary, First Hawaiian Bank, was founded in 1858 under the name Bishop & Company and was the first successful banking partnership in the Kingdom of Hawaii and the second oldest bank formed west of the Mississippi River.
-Today, First Hawaiian Bank is the largest full service bank headquartered in Hawaii.
+Today, First Hawaiian Bank is the largest full-service bank headquartered in Hawaii.

 We operate our business through three operating segments: Retail Banking; Commercial Banking; and Treasury and Other.
-Retail Banking accounted for \$6.6 billion and \$6.2 billion, or approximately 62% and 61%, of our loan and lease balances as of December 31, 2015 and 2014, respectively.
+Retail Banking accounted for \$6.7 billion and \$6.6 billion, or approximately 61% and 62%, of our loan and lease balances as of March 31, 2016 and December 31, 2015, respectively.
 Retail Banking serves retail customers and small businesses and offers a broad range of products and services that include deposit products, mortgage and home equity lending, auto financing, business loans and wealth management services.
-Commercial Banking accounted for \$4.1 billion and \$3.9 billion, or approximately 38% and 39%, of our loan and lease balances as of December 31, 2015 and 2014, respectively.
+Commercial Banking accounted for \$4.3 billion and \$4.1 billion, or approximately 39% and 38%, of our loan and lease balances as of March 31, 2016 and December 31, 2015, respectively.
 Commercial Banking offers a broad range of financial products and services, including corporate banking, residential and commercial real estate lending, commercial lease financing, auto dealer financing, deposit products and credit cards.
 Commercial lending and deposit products are offered primarily to middle-market and large companies in Hawaii, Guam, Saipan and California.
 Treasury and Other consists of corporate asset and liability management activities, including interest rate risk management.
-As of December 31, 2015 and 2014, the Treasury and Other operating segment had \$8.5 billion and \$8.0 billion, respectively, of asset balances, which consisted of interest-bearing deposits in other banks, investment securities and bank-owned properties.
+As of March 31, 2016 and December 31, 2015, the Treasury and Other operating segment had \$8.0 billion and \$8.5 billion, respectively, of asset balances, which consisted of interest-bearing deposits in other banks, investment securities and bank-owned properties.